andrewhosack/SeeYouInColombia/src/pages/travelsafe/index.md

       items:
         - 100% customizable presentation
         - Hear it from Experts
-        - Familiarize yourself before take-off
+        - Familiarize yourself before arriving
-      plan: Customized Presentation
+      plan: Presentation
       price: '30'
+      buttonLink: /travelsafe/#customizedPresentation
     - description: 'Great for the traveler who wants some help planning or executing their trip!'
       items:
         - Let's plan your trip together!
         - Avoid winging it
-        - Travel Safely
+        - Travel Safely with Professional Opinions
       plan: Travel Consulting
-      price: '50'
+      price: '50 (hr)'
+      buttonLink: /travelsafe/#travelConsulting
     - description: Want some extra protection during your trip to Colombia, let us help you!
       items:
         - Itenerary changes?
 Call us.
         - Language barrier or translation?
         - Local Guidance
       plan: 24/7 Travel Support
-      price: '40'
+      price: '40 (hr)'
+      buttonLink: /travelsafe/#247Support
 intro:
   blurbs:
     - image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
+      title: Customized Presentation
+      sectionID: customizedPresentation
+      pricing: $30 for an hour long session including the topics you choose, this includes a Q&A at the end.
       text: >
         Presentation: Choose the topics you'd like to learn more about: The major cities and touristic towns, real safety tips for travel in Colombia, General Travel Tips, Lessons about the culture in Colombia, What to expect from Colombia, Political/Social/Economic context, Annual events held within Colombia, Best times during the year to travel, General cost to travel, and much more!
-    - image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
-      text: >
 Colombia is a country you should visit, point blank.
 However, anyone who has visited a foreign country (especially Colombia) wishes they would have had someone to tell them all the "do's" and "don't's".
 Let us help you avoid the biggest mistakes made by tourists, schedule your presentation and we will help make your trip to Colombia effortless and more important than everything else, SAFE!
     - image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
+      title: Travel Consulting
+      sectionID: travelConsulting
+      pricing: $50 per hour.
+Promotions available if multiple hours are purchased.
       text: >
         We think you're capable of planning your trip to Colombia...but why not have some guidance?
 Not sure how much to plan for one day?
 Not sure how